akauppi/GroundLevel-firebase-es/packages/app/README.md

 Have `npm run dev` running in a terminal.

-Visit `http://localhost:3000` at with a browser, at least once.
+Visit `http://localhost:3000` with a browser, at least once.
 The first load warms up Vite.

 <!-- tbd.
 Could do a `curl` within DC, to warm up automatically.